sardap/PascalBrainFuck/README.md

 Compile with fpc -S2 UnbrainFuck.pas

-Type -k to keep the pascal file
+Type -k to keep the Genrated File
-Example: UnbrainFuck -k text.pas
+Example: UnbrainFuck -k text.b

 Type -na to change the name of the output file
-Example: UnbrainFuck text.pas -na nice.pas
+Example: UnbrainFuck -na cool nice.b = output File cool

+Type -l to change the langure p for pascal Defualt and c for c
+Example: UnbrainFuck -l c nice.b